Aston Villa F.C.: Notable players

 Andy Gray was voted the PFA Players' Player of the Year and PFA Young Player of the Year in 1977.

 There have been many players who can be called notable throughout Aston Villa's history.
 These can be classified and recorded in several forms.
 The Halls of Fame and PFA Players of the Year are noted below.
 Aston Villa have had several players who were one-club men, including inaugural club Hall of Fame inductee Billy Walker.
 In 1998, to celebrate the 100th season of League football, The Football League released a list entitled the Football League 100 Legends that consisted of "100 legendary football players".
 There were seven players included on the list who played for Villa: Danny Blanchflower, Trevor Ford, Archie Hunter, Sam Hardy, Paul McGrath, Clem Stephenson and Peter Schmeichel (who went on to play for Villa three seasons later).
 Schmeichel was later inducted into the Premier League Hall of Fame in 2022, with former Villa captain and coach John Terry inducted in 2024.

 Aston Villa have had a number of players who have been successful on the international stage while they were at the club.
-Paul McGrath and Steve Staunton (Republic of Ireland), as well as Olof Mellberg (Sweden) all captained their national sides in the 1990, 2002 and 2006 World Cups respectively.
-McGrath appeared nine times at the World Cup while at Aston Villa, a record for an active Villa player.
-Emiliano Martínez has won all his senior Argentina caps to date while at Aston Villa, having debuted in June 2021.
+Andy Townsend and Steve Staunton (Republic of Ireland), as well as Olof Mellberg and Victor Lindelöf (Sweden), Stilyan Petrov (Bulgaria), Youri Tielemans (Belgium), and Mile Jedinak (Australia) all captained their national sides in FIFA World Cup finals.
+Emiliano Martínez has appeared fifteen times at the World Cup while at Aston Villa, a record for an active Villa player and has won all 67 of his senior Argentina caps to date while at the club, having debuted in June 2021.
 He is currently the most decorated international player for Aston Villa having won the 2021 Copa América, the 2022 Finalissima, the 2022 FIFA World Cup, and the 2024 Copa América; he was awarded the Golden Glove awards at the 2021 and 2024 Copa América and the 2022 World Cup; he was twice named both the Best FIFA Goalkeeper and the Yashin Trophy winner between 2022 and 2024.